Performing arts inspire, delight and engage people of all ages.

 Please be sure to check the concert location before heading out, and contact us if you have any questions.
 We use a variety of locations around the valley for our indoor concerts.
 The Sun Valley Opera House has ample parking in the lot in front of the Sun Valley Lodge.
 The Argyros has on-street parking nearby, but please do not park in the Village Market parking lot.
 Wood River High School Performing Arts Theater is located in Hailey and has a parking lot in front of the Community Campus building.
 If this lot is full, there may be overflow parking available in the high school lots to the north of the Community Campus.
 The Liberty Theatre has free street parking throughout Hailey.

 Yes.
 We do not allow babes in arms for our performing arts series concerts, and children who do attend must have their own purchased seat.
-Often for our Performing Arts Series we offer specially priced tickets for students 18 and under.
+Often for our Performing Arts Concert Series we offer specially priced tickets for students 18 and under.
 Due to the nature of our concerts being intimate, evening events, our shows are not recommended for infants or children under 8 years old.
-Please contact us 208.726.9491 for more information about SVMoA and Company of Fools events that are appropriate for kids.
+Please contact us 208.726.9491 for more information about SVMoA events that are appropriate for kids.

 Our venues are ADA accessible, but due to the age of certain venues, some have special concerns.
 Please contact us at 208.726.9491 to let us know how we can best accommodate you.